 COLREGs currently have thirty eight rules and four annexes.
 It applies to all vessels upon the high seas and in all waters navigable by seagoing vessels.
-The rules followed as closely as possible in line with the international rules as possible as stated in Rule 1 (Application) of COLREGs (Ford, 2003).
-For instance, in the United State, additional rules for vessels navigating inland are published alongside the international rules (US, 1989).
+The national rules should be as closely in line with the international rules as possible as stated in Rule 1 (Application) of COLREGs (Ford, 2003).
+For instance, in the United States, additional rules for vessels navigating inland waters are published alongside the international rules (US, 1989).